In Keeping Our Community Together, Age is not the Limit

-Now, the Jewish Federation is taking a proactive approach to a problem with the potential to worsen during the pandemic: how to safeguard children from maltreatment, including sexual abuse.
-A new partnership with Pittsburgh-based nonprofit Sacred Spaces will illuminate the problem with “Safeguarding Youth from Abuse: A Community Introduction,” a 90-minute webinar at 8 p.m.
-Nov.
+A problem worsened during the pandemic: how to safeguard children from maltreatment, including sexual abuse.
+The Jewish Federation is taking a proactive approach to solve this problem.
+A partnership with Pittsburgh-based nonprofit Sacred Spaces illuminated the problem with “Safeguarding Youth from Abuse: A Community Introduction,” a 90-minute webinar Nov.
 17, open to everyone in the Jewish community.

 “We will provide an introduction to safeguarding children and teens from maltreatment in Jewish communities, including an overview of the key issues and critical information to help community members recognize grooming behaviors and early indicators of abuse,” says Dr. Shira Berkovits, President and CEO of Sacred Spaces, who will be leading the webinar.